EXCLUSIVE-World Bank backs using $280 mln in frozen aid funds for Afghanistan

 Any decision to redirect ARTF money requires the approval of all its donors, of which the United States has been the largest.

-The White House and the Treasury had no immediate comment on the World Bank board's endorsement of transferring the funds to the World Food Program and UNICEF.
+The White House and the Treasury had no immediate comment on the World Bank board's endorsement of transferring the funds to the World Food Programme and UNICEF.

+A World Bank spokesperson confirmed the bank's board had discussed the issue and that the donors were to meet on Friday.

+The board "discussed an approach to transfer out funds from the ...
+ARTF to humanitarian aid agencies with presence and logistics on the ground to enable basic humanitarian support directly to the people in the country," the spokesperson said.
+"The ARTF Donors’ Steering Committee is scheduled to meet on Dec.
+3 to consider transfers out from the fund."

-(Reporting by Arshad Mohammed and Andrea Shalal; Editing by Peter Cooney & Shri Navaratnam)
+(Reporting by Arshad Mohammed and Andrea Shalal; Editing by Peter Cooney, Shri Navaratnam and Grant McCool)

 ((arshad.mohammed@thomsonreuters.com; +1 202 898 8300; Reuters Messaging: arshad.mohammed.thomsonreuters.com@reuters.net))